Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">SHELDON</div>
       <p>Because we need consistency.<br>
-      So we create a clean month format and a month index from 1 to 41.</p>
+      So we create a clean month format and a month index from 1 to 41 since our dataset spans 41 months of Reddit activity.</p>
     </div>
   </div>